Paul Alexander Nolan

 Paul Alexander Nolan is a Canadian actor and singer, who has appeared in several musical theatre productions across Canada and the United States.

 In Canada, Nolan appeared in 9 Stratford Festival productions, including starring as Jesus in their 2011 production of Jesus Christ Superstar.
 In 2012, he made his Broadway debut when that same production transferred to Broadway.
-Since then, he has originated the roles of Jimmy Ray Dobbs in Bright Star, Tully in Escape to Margaritaville, and Jim in Slave Play.
+Since then, he has originated the roles of Jimmy Ray Dobbs in Bright Star, Tully in Escape to Margaritaville, Jim in Slave Play, and August Rackinger / Charlie O'Brien in Water for Elephants.
 He has also played Billy Flynn in Chicago and Hugh Dorsey in the 2023 Broadway revival of Parade.
-He most recently appeared on Broadway in Water for Elephants, where he originated the role of August Rackinger / Charlie O'Brien.
+He most recently appeared on Broadway originating the role of Max in The Lost Boys.

 Early life

 Nolan was born and raised in Rouleau, Saskatchewan, which is a small farming community.
 Growing up, he developed an interest in music by listening to folk, opera, show tunes, and classical music.
 He attended Rouleau School, where he performed in several musicals and received vocal lessons.

 He attended the Randolph College for the Performing Arts.
 Following college, he worked with Disney Cruise Line as a performer.